-Dan Shey, Managing Director and Vice President at ABI Research, manages the M2M/IoT, digital security and wearables research services, which cover the telecom, industrial, IT and OT ecosystems with a focus on devices, connectivity, platforms, applications, big data/analytics, convergence, and strategic analysis of the entire IoT value chain extending from devices through value-added services.
+Dan Shey, Vice President, Enabling Platforms at ABI Research, manages the Machine-to-Machine (M2M)/Internet of Things (IoT), digital security, and wearables research services, which cover the telco, industrial, Information Technology (IT) and Operational Technology (OT) ecosystems with a focus on devices, connectivity, platforms, applications, big data/analytics, convergence, and strategic analysis of the entire IoT value chain extending from devices through value-added services.
 He plays an essential role in helping clients decipher the complex relationships and opportunities across the “digital first” and “physical first” domains.

 Prior to joining ABI Research, Dan worked as an independent technology business consultant.
 This included engagements for a mobile asset tracking/mapping products firm, a web-based pay-for-performance marketing company, a startup voice services business, and a business process and IT consulting firm.
 He also executed contract research projects for ABI Research.

 Earlier still, Dan worked in product management, product development, and marketing at Qwest Wireless.
 In these roles, he managed multiple voice and data products and developed business plans for a number of new wireless products, including data-centric devices, Wi-Fi, and mobile broadband, as well as leading teams to develop fixed-mobile services.
 At Qwest, Dan was part of the Management Development Program for high-potential senior management candidates.
 Previous to Qwest, he was a project engineer at Boeing, during which time his responsibilities ranged from product development to shop floor operations to field support.
 He also served as a business development manager at St. Louis Testing Laboratories.